data-intuitive/viash_tutorial_1/110-PlayingVideoGames/README.md

 install their software by running the following command.

-Note that you do not need to install these commands yourself, as we will see in a later part of the workshop how to do this more easily with viash!
+Note that you do not need to install these commands yourself, as we will see in a later part of the tutorial how to do this more easily with viash!

 ``` {.bash}